Politics of the United Kingdom: Other parliamentary parties

+The Brexit Party was founded in January 2019, with leader Nigel Farage (former retired UKIP leader).
+It initially had 14 MEPs, all of whom had been elected as members of UKIP.
+In the 2019 European Parliament election in the United Kingdom, it returned 29 MEPs.
+The MEPs were elected representatives of the party until 11pm on 31 January 2020 when the UK left the European Union and the position of British MEPs was subsequently abolished.
+It was reconstituted into the Reform Party.
+Reform won 5 seats in the 2024 UK general election.

-There are usually a small number of Independent politicians in parliament with no party allegiance.
+There are usually a small number of independent politicians in parliament with no party allegiance.
 In modern times, this has usually occurred when a sitting member leaves their party, and some such MPs have been re-elected as independents.
-Since 1950, only two new members have been elected as independents without having ever stood for a major party:
+Between 1950 and 2023, only two new members were elected as independents without having ever stood for a major party: